France's New Caledonia set for final independence referendum in December

 “The government of the Republic will organise and call voters concerned by this consultation on Dec.
 12, 2021” Lecornu told reporters following a meeting of the French cabinet.

-New Caledonia, which houses business operations for Brazilian multinational mining company Vale (VALE3.SA) and French mining group Eramet (ERMT.PA), has been hit by riots in recent months.
+New Caledonia, which houses business operations for Brazilian multinational mining company Vale and French mining group Eramet, has been hit by riots in recent months.

 Up to three referenda were permitted under the terms of the 1998 Noumea Accord, an agreement enshrined in France’s constitution and which set out a 20-year path towards decolonisation.